ArpadGBondor/The_App_Brewery-Challenge_01-Dice_Game/README.md

  - CSS3
  - JavaScript

-How to play:
+#### Game description:

-When you open the [index.html](https://arpadgbondor.github.io/The_App_Brewery-Challenge_01-Dice_Game/) two player rolls six sided dices, and the player with the larger number wins.
+ - Two player rolls six sided dices, and the player with the larger number wins.
+#### How to play:
+ - Open the [index.html](https://arpadgbondor.github.io/The_App_Brewery-Challenge_01-Dice_Game/) to play.

-You need to reload the page to play again.
+ - You need to reload the page to play again.